Taxerap/erap/README.md

 # Erap

 Erap is a multiboot-compatible UEFI bootloader.
-It's mainly used by [TaXoS](https://github.com/Taxerap/TaXoS) though...
+It's mainly used by [TaXoS](https://github.com/Taxerap/TaXoS) though.

 ## Licensing